-This trip is sold out!
+This trip is currently sold out!
 To add your name to our wait list, please email Donna at our travel partner Worldwide Quest.
+We will contact you promptly should a space open up.

 Book your 2021 trip with just a $50 deposit and enjoy flexible transfer policies for bookings made before March 31.
 See Worldwide Quest’s updated terms and conditions here and information on how we plan to travel safely here.